What3words: History

-Automotive

-The Mercedes A-Class, launched in May 2018, became the first vehicle in the world with What3words on board.

-Logistics

-In 2015, the company was targeting logistics companies, post offices, and couriers.

-OneWord

-What3words originally sold "OneWord" addresses, which were stored in a database for a yearly fee, but this offering was discontinued as the company switched to a business-to-business model.
+what3words has raised more than £50m from investors since launching.
+In 2024, what3words had a turnover of £2.2m and made a loss of £10.6m.

+Source of revenue

+The what3words system and app is free for anyone to use.
+The company states that its revenue comes from charging businesses that benefit from its products.

 Design

 Wordlists

 What3words divides the world into a grid of 57 trillion 3 x 3 m squares, each of which has a three-word address.
-The company says they do their best to remove homophones and spelling variations; however, at least 32 pairs of English near-homophones still remain.
+The company says it does its best to remove homophones and spelling variations; however, at least 32 pairs of English near-homophones still remain.

-Wordlists are available in 50 languages, each of which uses a list of 25,000 words (except for English, which uses 40,000 to cover sea as well as land).
+Wordlists are available in 60 languages, each of which uses a list of 25,000 words (except for English, which uses 40,000 to cover sea as well as land).
 Translations are not direct, as direct translations to some languages could produce more than three words.
 Rather, territories are localised "considering linguistic sensitivities and nuances".
 Densely populated areas have strings of short words to aid more frequent usage; while less populated areas, such as the North Atlantic, use more complex words.

 In a 2019 blog, open standards advocate and technology expert Terence Eden questioned the cultural neutrality of using words rather than the numbers generated by map coordinates.
 "Numbers are (mostly) culturally neutral." he said, "Words are not.
 Is mile.crazy.shade a respectful name for a war memorial?
 How about tribes.hurt.stumpy for a temple?"

 Ambiguity

 What3words state that similar addresses are spaced as far apart as possible to avoid confusion, and that similarly sounding codes have a 1 in 2.5 million chance of pointing to locations near each other.

 However, security researcher Andrew Tierney calculates that 75% of What3words addresses contain plural words that also exist in singular form (or the reverse).
 Co-founder and CEO Sheldrick responded that "Whilst the overwhelming proportion of similar-sounding three-word combinations will be so far apart that an error is obvious, there will still be cases where similar sounding word combinations are nearby."
 Further analysis by Tierney shows that in the London area, around 1 in 24 addresses will be confusable with another London address.